TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ## Solution description

-We have an incoming folder in Azure file share contains a set of files that can be read by DMF and we need to import them.
+We have an incoming folder in **Azure file share** that contains a set of files and we need to import them via DMF.
 In this example I will use Customer group entity in CSV format.
-Also let's implement a multi-company import, a company will be specified for a file as a first characters before "_"
+Also let's implement a multi-company import, a company code will be specified for a file as a first characters before "_"

 We need to import these files and view the import status per file